solventrix/HONEUR_eCRF/README.md

-This is entrytool - an [Opal](https://github.com/openhealthcare/opal) project.
+This is Honeur eCRF - an application for patient treatment data.

+This project is built using the [Opal](https://github.com/openhealthcare/opal) framework.

+## Installation And Setup

 To get started, run the following commands: